Ritvik-2002/Typeface/README.md

 Backend Features
-JWT-based authentication for secure login
+1) JWT-based authentication for secure login
-Password hashing for secure user credential storage User registration and login APIs
+2) Password hashing for secure user credential storage
-File upload and download endpoints
+3) User registration and login APIs
-File preview functionality
+4) File upload and download endpoints
-Secure access control ensuring only authenticated users can manage their files
+5) Secure access control ensuring only authenticated users can manage their files